-SAGE has built a robust product pipeline initially focused on acute and orphan CNS indications with strong preclinical to clinical translation and accelerated development timelines that are enabling us to rapidly bring important medicines to patients.
-In addition, SAGE is leveraging its Positive and Negative Allosteric Modulator (PANAM) platform to advance early-stage programs geared toward prevalent, chronic neuropsychiatric indications.
+SAGE has built a robust product pipeline initially focused on acute and orphan CNS indications with clinically validated targets and accelerated development timelines – enabling us to bring important medicines to patients rapidly.

-Status Epilepticus (SE) is an acute, life-threatening form of epilepsy or seizures that occurs in approximately 200,000 U.S. patients each year, with a mortality rate of nearly 20%.
-Refractory SE occurs in the approximately one-third of SE patients for which first and second line treatment options are not effective.
+Status Epilepticus (SE) is an acute, life-threatening form of epilepsy or seizures that occurs in approximately 150,000 U.S. patients each year, with a mortality rate of nearly 20%.
+Refractory SE, in which currently available treatment options are not effective, occurs in the approximately one-third of SE patients.
 These patients are moved to an ICU setting with little or no treatment options.

 The need for safe and effective anesthesia products is growing significantly with more than 80 million general anesthesia procedures annually in the U.S. and EU and more than 50 million procedural sedations per year.
 There is a significant demand for innovative anesthesia products that can improve quality and safety while reducing the cost of anesthesia care.
 With the number of outpatient procedures increasing, a procedural sedation product with an enhanced safety profile that does not require administration by an anesthesiologist could make a dramatic impact on this market.

-SAGE has advanced lead chemistry that has demonstrated similar on and off rates and dramatically improved therapeutic index in preclinical models compared to the existing standard therapy, propofol.
-Propofol is widely used but can pose the significant risk of respiratory and cardiac depression, is painful on injection and has been associated with bacterial contamination and shortages due to its formulation.
-SAGE's SGE-202 program is an IV anesthetic for procedural sedation that is designed to offer increased efficacy and safety over propofol.
-The program is moving toward a Phase 1 clinical trial in 2014.
+SAGE has advanced several novel chemical entities that have demonstrated similar time to sedation and recovery, as well as a dramatically improved therapeutic index in preclinical models when compared to the existing standard therapy, propofol.
+Propofol is widely used but can pose significant risks for respiratory and cardiac depression, can cause pain upon injection, and has been associated with both bacterial contamination and shortages due to its formulation.
+The SAGE drig discovery effort has identified SGE-689 as an IV anesthetic for procedural sedation that is designed to offer increased efficacy and safety over propofol.
+The SGE-689 program is moving toward a Phase 1 clinical trial in 2014.

 SAGE is continuing to build its robust pipeline of proprietary positive and negative allosteric modulators targeting NMDA receptors at a unique, previously unknown binding site (non-glycine site).
-By targeting NMDA receptors at a novel binding site, SAGE is able to mitigate the issues typically seen with similar approaches including limited efficacy, tolerance, and safety.
-SAGE is focused on possible future programs in schizophrenia (negative and cognitive symptoms), autism, depression and pain.
+By targeting NMDA receptors at a novel allosteric binding site, SAGE is able to mitigate the issues typically seen with alternate approaches including limited efficacy, tolerance, and safety.
+SAGE is evaluating future programs in cognition (schizophrenia, Alzheimer’s disease, Parkinson’s disease, and other conditions), autism, depression, epilepsy, and pain.